 It’s a part of the job.

-So, today is one of those tough-love days.
+So, just a heads up, that today is one of those tough-love days.

 I know.
 I get it.
 Those are real things.